Kőbánya Synagogue, Budapest

-The Temple of Everybody, formerly known as the Kőbánya Synagogue, is a church located in Kőbánya in the 10th District of Budapest, which houses the ecumenical, neoprotestant Church of Everyone Church.
-Until 1964, it operated as a Synagogue.
+The Kőbánya Synagogue is a former Neolog Jewish synagogue located at Cserkesz Street 7-9, in Kőbánya, in the Xth District of Budapest, Hungary.
+Completed in 1912, the building was used a synagogue until 1964 and, following restoration, has been used as a Pentecostal church since 1991, now known as the Temple of Everybody.

 History

 The Art Nouveau-style building was designed by the Jewish community of Kőbánya in 1907 and built between 1909 and 1912 under the direction of architect Antal Sorg.
 At that time, the building stood out as one of the single storey houses.

-Next to the neolog synagogue is the rabbi building.
+Next to the Neolog synagogue is the rabbi building.
 The community also operated a Jewish private school, a charity for social purposes, a retirement home, and a folk kitchen for a hundred people.
 The roof burned down in 1920, but it was completely rebuilt that year.
 The synagogue was owned by the local Jewish community until 1964, when it was sold.
 It used to be a museum, later a theater, and then used as a warehouse for MTV.
 The building was declared protected in 1974, but by the 1980s its condition had deteriorated considerably.

-The synagogue and its associated buildings were purchased in 1989 by the Gospel Pentecostal Church of Zion (later renamed Everyone's Temple Church) and the People-Friendly Foundation.
-It was renovated through donations and volunteering, and was inaugurated in April 1991.
+The synagogue and its associated buildings were purchased in 1989 by the ecumenical, neo-Protestant Gospel Pentecostal Church of Zion (later renamed Everyone's Temple Church) and the People-Friendly Foundation.
+The former synagogue building was renovated through donations and volunteering, and was inaugurated in April 1991.
 Since then, the synagogue has housed religious and other cultural events in the Temple Church of All, while the former synagogue-related building houses the Human-Friendly Foundation's Alcohol and Drug Rehabilitation Institute.